stardog-union/launchpad-docs/azure/README.md

    > **Note**:
    > In order for the Azure AD user signing in to Launchpad to be auto-created in Stardog, the user must be a member of a group in Azure AD that follows the naming convention `stardog_<rolename>`.
 The `<rolename>` **must** be pre-defined in Stardog.

 At a high level, when a user authenticates with Azure AD, a JWT is exchanged between Azure AD and Launchpad.
 Launchpad gets information from the Azure AD JWT (notably the user's email and group membership) and discards it.
-This information contained in the Azure AD JWT is then used by Launchpad to encode the JWT's it issues to communicate with the Stardog server.
-In order for this flow to work, the Stardog server must be configured to accept JWT's issued by Launchpad.
+This information contained in the Azure AD JWT is then used by Launchpad to encode the JWTs it issues to communicate with the Stardog server.
+In order for this flow to work, the Stardog server must be configured to accept JWTs issued by Launchpad.

 Diagram demonstrating the flow described above: